What is a Classic Car?

 In terms of insurance, identifying a classic car becomes a little more difficult.
 Some insurers will consider a car over 10-years-old to be a classic, while others might deem cars made during the 1970s and 1980s not to be classics due to high production runs in those years.

 Classic cars can (but not always) include modified collector cars, replicas, reproductions, restorations and modern classics.
 Your car will likely not be covered if it’s a restoration built to less than 50 percent original standards, a racing car, has a nitrous oxide or jet engine, or if it’s considered a kit car.
+Classic cars are common among American collectors, so it is important to have collector car insurance.

 What is an Antique Car?